Young people in farming

 - prioritise young farmers when it comes to receiving basic payment entitlements from the national/regional reserve (in EU countries that implement the basic payment scheme, this priority is important for young farmers who do not have payment entitlements, who have less payment entitlements than hectares of agricultural land or who have low value payment entitlements).

 In addition, rural development programmes often provide additional measures to help young farmers get started.
 This support can include grants, loans or guarantees designed to help the development of rural businesses or advice on how best to enter farming.

 These rural development measures are also supported through the ‘young farmers’ initiative.
 This brings together support available through the European agricultural fund for rural development (EAFRD) and the expertise of the European Investment Bank.
 In total, this support will come to €1bn.
 These loans will be managed by local banks and leasing companies operating across the EU.
 A minimum 10% of the amount lent to participating banks will be dedicated to farmers under 41 years of age, who will benefit from competitive financing terms.

 New CAP: 2023-27

 In June 2021, following extensive negotiations between the European Parliament, the Council of the EU and the European Commission, agreement was reached on reform of the common agricultural policy (CAP).
-The new CAP will begin on 1 January 2023.
+This agreement was formally adopted on 2 December 2021, and the new CAP will begin on 1 January 2023.

 Under the new CAP, changes will be made to the existing income support system, with measures being taken to ensure a fairer distribution of financial support for farmers and workers across the EU.
 Until 2023, current income support measures will continue, in line with the provisions of the CAP transitional regulation.